hashicorp/terraform-provider-vault/website/docs/d/kv_secret.html.md

 The following attributes are exported:

-* `data_json` - A mapping whose keys are the top-level data keys returned from Vault and whose values are the corresponding values.
+* `data` - A mapping whose keys are the top-level data keys returned from Vault and whose values are the corresponding values.
 This map can only represent string data, so any non-string values returned from Vault are serialized as JSON.

+* `data_json` - String containing a JSON-encoded object that that is read as the secret data at the given path.

 * `lease_id` - The lease identifier assigned by Vault, if any.